pjoffset/DeDos/README.md

-# Smart India Hackathon 2024: DeDoS Framework
+DeDoS Framework

 ## Overview

 The **Smart India Hackathon 2024** presented a challenge titled **"DDoS Protection System for Cloud: Architecture and Tool,"** under the theme of Blockchain and Cybersecurity.
-Team **Semi-Hyperbola** proposed a national-level DDoS protection framework called **DeDoS** to tackle this issue.
+Our Team **Semi-Hyperbola** proposed a national-level DDoS protection framework called **DeDoS** to tackle this issue.

 ### Key Features of DeDoS
 - **National Software Framework**: Designed to be deployed on dedicated servers across the country.